JMCCROWELL/designing-dungeons/docs/chapter9.md

 # Further reading

+## Why would you ever have a dungeon with no treasure?
+{: .no_toc }

+> There is more variability, more tension and excitement, and much more difference in terms of how the game can go and what comes of it.
+You could step into the dungeon and walk into a deathtrap, finding nothing, and losing many men.
+Or you could bypass that room and find the treasure and walk out victorious.
+The gamble is heightened, the tension is through the roof, and players really have to think (and their cleverness is rewarded a lot more).
+It adds new dimensions to the game.

+Ram at SaveVsTotalPartyKill muses about [negadungeons](https://save.vs.totalpartykill.ca/blog/epistles-3/?utm_source=substack&utm_medium=email) - deathtrap dungeons with none of the usual push and pull of treasure.
+He goes into the texture these experiences add to an overall campaign, and why you shouldn't count them out completely.

 ## What are some good magic items that I can place in my dungeon?
 {: .no_toc }